DarynaBb/Libft/README.md

 Allocates (with malloc(3)) and returns a string representing the integer received as an argument.
 Negative numbers must be handled.
 `n`: the integer to convert.
 The string representing the integer.
 NULL if the allocation fails.

+**strmapi**

+Applies the function `f` to each character of the string `s`, passing its index as the first argument and the character itself as the second.
+A new string is created (using malloc(3)) to collect the results from the successive applications of `f`.
+`s`: The string on which to iterate.
+`f`: The function to apply to each character.
+Returns the string created from the successive applications of `f`.
+Returns NULL if the allocation fails.